 The School of Medicine is proud to acknowledge the generosity of its most dedicated donors by extending them membership in a BUSM giving society.
 Each society honors a particular kind of donor and offers unique benefits to members.
 Societies include:

-- Our Annual Fund Special Gift Clubs, recognizing leadership gifts to the BUSM Annual Fund
+- Our Leadership Gift Clubs, recognizing leadership gifts to the BUSM Annual Fund

 - The University-wide Claflin Society, for the community of donors who have included BU in their estate plans

-The Special Gift Clubs recognize those who have made a leadership commitment to the Annual Fund during the current Annual Fund year.
+The Leadership Gift Clubs recognize those who have made a leadership commitment during the fiscal year, which runs from July 1 to June 30.
 Members of the Dean’s Club societies are also celebrated at the School’s annual Dean’s Club dinner.
-The giving levels that qualify donors for membership in the Special Gift Clubs levels are:
+The giving levels that qualify donors for membership in the Leadership Gift Clubs levels are:

 - Dean’s Executive Club ($25,000 or more)